SchlenkR/applied_fsharp_challenge/artikel/08 - Refactor blendedDistortion.md

 **Indent**

-That doesn't look like the desired result (and it wouldn't compile - but let's keep that aside for a moment)!
+That does not look like the desired result (and it wouldn't compile - but let's set that aside for a moment).
 But with a little bit of tweaking indentation, we can make it look a little more readable:

 ```fsharp
 let blendedDistortion2 drive input =